janniss91/extract_audio_features/README.md

 ## Extract Audio Features

-To have features extracted from a series of audio files, `extract_mfcc.py` takes a list of file names as an argument:
+To have features extracted from a series of audio files, `extract_mfcc.py` takes a list of file names as an argument.

+For example:

     python3 extract/extract_mfcc.py path/file1.wav path/file2.wav

+For all audio files in a directory:

     python3 extract/extract_mfcc.py path/*